AdobeDocs/experience-platform.en/help/rtcdp/destinations/adobe-campaign-classic-destination.md

 ## Set up destination

 Because Adobe Campaign Classic is an email marketing destination, you must follow the connect flow described in [Email marketing destinations](/help/rtcdp/destinations/email-marketing-destinations.md).

-### Set up destination using Amazon S3 account

-### Set up destination using SFTP with Password

-### Set up destination using SFTP with SSH Key
+For account details, see the sections below.

 ## Destination attributes